caiiiycuk/js-dos-docs/Writerside/topics/jsdos-bundle.md

 # Bundles cookbook

 > If you are looking for a way to run your favorite game in browser, but do not want to develop website,
-> then please create bundle for it using this guide, and send request to publis it on [dos.zone](doszone.md)
+> then please create bundle for it using this guide, and send request to publish it on [dos.zone](doszone.md)
 >
 {style="note"}